visualbis/visualbis.github.io/source/ModelCategory.rst

 .. figure:: _static/12.6.png
     :align: center
+    :width: 300
     :alt: alternate text

     Nodes Structure with Add option

 In the above Figure, you can observe that by clicking the “+” button, a Node “Copy of Net Profit” has been added.
 Similarly you can edit the Parent Node details by clicking the Edit button as shown below.
-For our example, the Edit button has been clicked.

 .. figure:: _static/12.7.png
     :align: center